GreenWaves-Technologies/gap_sdk/README.md

 You have to install the system dependencies required by OpenOCD that you can find here: http://openocd.org/doc-release/README

 There are different cables setup by default for each board.
-In case you want to use a different cable, you can define this environment variable (this is ):
+In case you want to use a different cable, you can define this environment variable:

 ~~~~~shell
 export GAPY_OPENOCD_CABLE=interface/ftdi/olimex-arm-usb-ocd-h.cfg